llvasconcellos/ritmo-saude-ecommerce/www/wp-content/plugins/facebook-thumb-fixer/readme.txt

-=== Facebook Thumb Fixer ===
+=== Thumb Fixer for Facebook ===
 Contributors: mikeyott
 Tags: facebook, thumb, fixer, default, thumbnail, thumbnails, thumbs, og:image, og:description, og:title, open, graph, open graph
 Requires at least: 4.0
-Tested up to: 4.8.1
+Tested up to: 4.9.4
 Stable tag: trunk

-Control how your thumbnails are viewed when a post is shared on Facebook, Twitter and Google+.
+Control how your thumbnails are viewed when a post is shared on Facebook, Twitter Google+ (and other social media platforms that use Open Graph protcol).

 == Description ==